 The only reason we believe it is appropriate and even necessary to abuse our children is because that is the parenting that was modeled to us.
-And, if we’re honest, when we lack parenting skills over someone who is physically smaller than us and emotionally dependent on us, it is all too easy to use physical correction rather than learn the parenting skills necessary to lead and inspire our kids to improve.
+And, if we’re honest, we lack parenting skills.
+Since the person we’re trying to control is physically smaller than us and emotionally dependent on us, it is easiest to use our size to get what we want.
+We use physical correction rather than learn the parenting skills necessary.
+Parenting skills would make it possible to lead and inspire our kids without physical coersion.

-There are many ways in which American parents can be better parents, and to raise more polite, respectful, and capable children, but not hitting our kids is absolutely not what’s “wrong” with American parenting.
+There are many ways in which American parents can be better parents.
+We can raise more polite, respectful, and capable children.
+But saying “parents are too soft” is absolutely not what’s wrong with American parenting.
 Our kids don’t need to be “brought in line” with physical authority.
 That is absolutely not the solution to anything.

 There are many protections in place to protect adults from physical and verbal abuse.
 And yet every day, parents hit and criticize their children.
 Why do we not think of this as abuse?
 Why do we not think of this as unacceptable treatment of the weakest and most vulnerable among us?
 The only explanation is that 1) we were abused as children and are stuck in the victimization loop of the abused becoming the abusers; and 2) we don’t know what else to do.